All Episodes

 From ABC News World Headquarters, this is ABC World News Tonight with David Muir.

-This is meet the press.
+This is meet the press with Chuck Tucker.

-All right, it just never ever, ever needs to end.
+All right, it just never, ever, ever needs to end.

-That I I believe that he is anyway.
+I believe that he is anyway.

-And I feel like, you know, you know, not to deflect from what he said because he already apologized.
+And I feel like, you know, you know, not to deflect from what he said, because he already apologized, but Donald Trump and his people that ran his real estate agent, they actually practiced racism.

 Yes, they did.